FbW43-2/bdl02_MarianaPantelic_git_cheatsheet/README.md

     - > changes not staged for commit

-        This means that we need to use `git add .` to prepare some changes to be committed
+        This means that we need to use `git add .` to prepare some changes to be committed.

 - `git log`